What is temping and how can it help your career?

 Maybe you haven’t yet found your dream job, but you still need to be earning?
 Sarah Dixon explores the benefits of taking temping work.

 Temporary work – or temping, as it’s better known – is work carried out on a temporary basis where you are employed by an agency, rather than the organisation or company where you are working.
 Jobs can be just a day or two at a time, or last for a few months.

 Companies decide to take on temps for all sorts of reasons.
-These could include covering staff holidays, to meet a short-term extra workload or to fill a position until the vacancy is taken by a permanent member of staff.
+These include covering staff holidays, meeting a short-term extra workload or filling a position until a permanent member of staff takes the vacancy.

-Temps usually work at an hourly rate and tend to be paid by the week, rather than having to wait until the month end to cash their pay cheque.
+Temps usually work at an hourly rate and tend to be paid by the week, rather than the month-end.

 Why temporary work is worth it

 Temping gives you the chance to earn money while you gain first-hand experience or find your feet, and also helps avoid gaps on your CV.

 If you’re looking for a permanent role, temping can help you build soft skills such as time management or personal organisation.
 It’s an easy way to demonstrate that you’re adaptable and to build examples to use in future job interviews.